NorfairKing/template-tui/README.md

 This is a template implementation of a tool with a terminal user interface.

-* Haskell code for a TUI
+* Haskell code for a TUI with all best practices
+* A nix build
+* An example cast for documentation
+* CI
+  * Stack-based CI
+  * Nix-based CI
+* Pre-commit hooks

 ## License